R4phou/ULB-GEST-H501/Notes/Bloc 2 - Sourcing.md

 	$\to$ Long-term relationship, reciprocal commitments, mutual respect and transparency in information exchange
 	$\to$ A technical co-contracting of final products/processes by joint R&D

-Focus on the #Partnership: we use a specific set of tools #SRM **Supplier Relationship Management**:
+Focus on the #Partnership where we use a specific set of tools: #SRM **Supplier Relationship Management**:
-- #todo
+- SRM is a set of tools to increase exchange of information between a company and its suppliers.
+- When the relationships is mature and based on solid trust, there is a possibility to:
+	- Standardize the data exchange systems $\to$ Better results
+	- Integrate supply chain activities/processes.
+For instance, the implementation of a CPR tool (Collaborative Planning Replenishment) - *Def:* "'A specific tool that retailers, distributors, manufacturers and suppliers can use to collaborate on operational planning, forecasting, supply and replenishment."*End Def*.
 ## 7. Conclusion
-The suppliers play a fundamental role in the logistics operation ecosystem, it is super important to:
+The **suppliers play a fundamental role** in the logistics operation ecosystem, it is super important to:
 - **Pay attention to the identification/selection** of the #suppliers
 - **Enhance** the **collaboration** with the **critical** #suppliers by building gradually a partnership which can be extended to planning (for instance a #CPR - **Collaborative Planning & Replenishment**).
+****